-Cannabinol is one of the more than 100 cannabinoid compounds present in the cannabis plant, albeit at very low levels, which classifies it as a rare or minor cannabinoid.
-In total, all rare cannabinoids are estimated to make up less than 1% of the cannabis plant.
+Cannabinol is one of the more than 100 cannabinoid compounds present in the Cannabis plant, albeit at very low levels, which classifies it as a rare or minor cannabinoid.
+In total, all rare cannabinoids are estimated to make up less than 1% of the Cannabis plant.
 CBN occurs naturally in cannabis as a degradant of tetrahydrocannabinol (THC).
 As the plant dries and THC is exposed to air, light and heat, CBN is produced in trace amounts.
-However, as opposed to THC, CBN is considered to be non-psychoactive.
+However, as opposed to THC, CBN is generally accepted as non-psychoactive.

-CBN is found in trace amounts in the cannabis plant
+Cannabinol (CBN) is found in trace amounts in the Cannabis plant

 Each cannabinoid has a specific structure that confers unique physiological properties in humans.
 Evidence demonstrates that even a slight difference in the structure of these compounds can result in profound differences in biological activity, safety and potential therapeutic effect in the human body.

 CBN is a rare or minor cannabinoid, found in trace amounts, that is produced from the degradation of THC.
 With a unique chemical structure different from other cannabinoids, such as THC and CBD, CBN has distinct affinity and specificity for receptors in the human body, including those in the endocannabinoid system, that result in different biological effects in humans.
-As opposed to THC, CBN is considered to be non-psychoactive.
+As opposed to THC, CBN is generally accepted as non-intoxicating.
 InMed is specifically exploring these unique effects of CBN, as well as other rare cannabinoids, and their therapeutic potential to treat disease.

-What makes CBN a potentially well-suited cannabinoid for medical use?
+What makes Cannabinol (CBN) a potentially well-suited cannabinoid for medical use?

-Read more about InMed’s cannabinol topical cream under development for Epidermolysis Bullosa (EB).
+Read more about InMed’s INM-755 cannabinol topical cream.

-While THC is known to have significant psychoactive effects, CBN is considered to be non-psychoactive.
+While THC is known to have significant psychoactive effects, CBN is generally accepted as non-psychoactive.
 There has been limited direct research into the psychoactive effects of CBN in humans.

 In its lead dermatology program for INM-755, InMed conducted several preclinical safety pharmacology and toxicology studies using CBN at very high doses that achieved systemic exposure (blood levels) hundreds of times higher than what would occur with topical dosing in humans.
 No adverse events were seen on central nervous system (CNS) function in a rigorous and extensive evaluation of CNS effects; 108 aspects of behavior posture, gait, and movement were assessed.

-How does CBN work in the human body?
+How does Cannabinol (CBN) work in the human body?